GMOD/Apollo/docs/Configure.md

 ### Setting Track Style by type

-To set the feature style by type (for example, if you have multiple feature types on a single track and you want to distinguish them, you have to set the track `className` as `{type}` in the style section of the `trackList.json` file for that track:
+For the default track type (`FeatureTrack`) to set the feature style by type (for example, if you have multiple feature types on a single track and you want to distinguish them, you have to set the track `className` as `{type}` in the style section of the `trackList.json` file for that track:

 ```

  "style": {
         "className": "{type}",
       },